Taub Center

 Executive Summary

-Prof. Benjamin Bental and Dr. Labib Shami from the Taub Center present an optimistic picture of the Israeli economy, which has stabilized and returned to its pre-pandemic state.
-At the same time, the research points to structural problems that are hindering labor productivity and examines the cost of living in Israel relative to other countries.
+The work by Prof. Benjamin Bental and Dr. Labib Shami presents an optimistic picture of the Israeli economy, which stabilized and returned to its pre-COVID trends.
+The study reviews the state of the Israeli economy in 2022 and describes the positive developments that began while indicating the structural problems that harm labor productivity and impact the cost of living in Israel relative to other countries.

 The high tech sector